AutoPas/DocTagChecker/README.md

 DocTagChecker looks for two kinds of tags in all documentation files:

 - **File Tags**: Any filename that occurs in the file.
 A filename is a string without white spaces that ends with a file ending.
 File tags do not include paths.
 - **Directory Tags**: Any path that occurs after the string "Related Files and Folders", so it is advised to create such a section at the end of every documentation page.
 A path is a string without white spaces that ends with a `/`.
 It can be absolute or relative to the root of the repository.
+Everything in the tagged directory will be recursively added to the file tags.

 ## Build and Develop